louie-j-a/CMEECoursework/Week1/README.txt

 csvtospace.sh - shell script that takes a csv file as an input and gives a space separated values file as an output, without replacing the input file.

-MyExampleScript.sh - shell script, prompts user for an input and outputs a related message.
+MyExampleScript.sh - shell script, outputs a message 'Hello $USER'.

 tabtocsv.sh - shell script; converts tab seperated files to comma separated files.